rishab-mindfire/File-Processing-backend/README.md

 A Node.js backend system where Projects are the primary domain entity, owning files and background processing jobs.

-MONGODB will be used for storage
+MONGODB is used for storage
+files are saved on server local disk

 ### 1. users Table (Authentication)
 - userID, userName, userEmail, password, role